349136

 As an online marketplace, Cars.com generates revenue growth by increasing both the number of buyers on its platform and the average order size in dollars.

-Over the last two years, Cars.com's active buyers, a key performance metric for the company, grew 0.2% annually to 19,504.
+Cars.com has been struggling to grow its active buyers, a key performance metric for the company.
+Over the last two years, its buyers have declined 0.1% annually to 19,381.
 This is one of the lowest rates of growth in the consumer internet sector.

 Cars.com Dealer Customers